 Total time: 30 minutes

 In Western countries, pancakes are a common breakfast.
-They are also among the most popular breakfast recipes of the Japanese.
-However, this soft dish can be a dessert or a snack as well.
+They are also among the most popular breakfast recipes in Japan.
+However, this soft dish can also be a dessert or a snack.

 Japanese fluffy pancakes are also called souffle pancakes because their recipe involves the souffle technique.
 Specifically, you need to whip the eggs up with sugar until the mixture becomes a thick meringue.